eoghan2t9/linux-cachyos-deb/README.md

 1. Clone the repository to your local machine.
 2. Make the script executable with `chmod +x cachy-kernel-deb`.
-3. Run the script with `bash cachy-kernel-deb`.
-Follow the on-screen prompts to select configure the kernel and build the packages.
+3. Run the script with `bash cachy-kernel-deb` and follow the on-screen prompts to configure the kernel and build the packages.

 # Advanced Configuration